Supporters

 Shannon Leddy (Métis) is a Vancouver based teacher and writer whose practice focuses on decolonizing education and Indigenous education within teacher education.
 She holds a PhD from Simon Fraser University, the research for which focused on inviting pre-service teachers into dialogue with contemporary Indigenous art in order to develop decolonial literacies that help them avoid reproducing colonial stereotypes and misrepresentation.
 Currently, she serves as an Instructor in Indigenous Education in the Faculty of Education at the University of British Columbia, where she also teaches in the NITEP program.

 Dr. Luisa Maffi (PhD – Anthropology, University of California, Berkeley, 1994) is co-founder (1996) and Director of Terralingua (https://terralingua.org), an international nonprofit devoted to sustaining biocultural diversity.
-She pioneered the concept of biocultural diversity – the interconnectedness and interdependence of biological, cultural, and linguistic diversity – and plays a leading role in this integrative field of knowledge and action.
-She spearheads Terralingua’s projects, which span research, policy, education, and on-the-ground work.
+She pioneered the concept of biocultural diversity and spearheads Terralingua’s projects, which span research, policy, education, and on-the-ground work.
 She is also the Editor of Terralingua’s flagship publication, Langscape Magazine, a unique venue for authentic biocultural stories, told by Indigenous and non-Indigenous people from all over the world who live and breathe the situations they describe.
+With a background in linguistics, anthropology, and ethnobiology, Luisa has conducted fieldwork in Somalia, Mexico, China and Japan, as well as worked with First Nations in British Columbia.
+She is an International Fellow of the Explorers Club (New York).
+In her work with Terralingua, she has been active in the international arena, promoting biocultural diversity policy and practice through collaborations with international organizations such as IUCN, UNESCO, UNEP, and the Convention on Biological Diversity.

 Dr. Carlos Ormond